sodalabsio/papertool/index.md

 permalink: /
 ---

-# Simplifying the Working Papers machinery ⚙️🔩
+# Simplify the machinery ⚙️🔩
 {: .fs-7 }

-PaperTool is a highly customizable tool from SoDa Labs for any standard Working Paper Series that handles:
+PaperTool is a customizable tool from SoDa Labs for any standard Working Paper Series that handles:

 - Automatically adding Department or Lab specific front cover template(s),
 - Previewing the final paper,